Latest Coronavirus News: Missouri cases pass 10,000, deaths near 500

 Illinois officials say 1,656 more residents have tested positive for COVID-19 on Sunday, bringing the state's total to 77,741.
 The state also announced 57 more deaths, bringing the total to 3,406.

-The increase reported on Sunday is first time in almost two weeks that the state reported an increase of less than two weeks, but officials say roughly 3,000 fewer residents were tested on Sunday than Saturday.
+The increase reported on Sunday is first time in almost two weeks that the state reported an increase of less than 2,000, but officials say roughly 3,000 fewer residents were tested on Sunday compared to Saturday.

 1:45 p.m.